The gator CLI

 violating a Constraint, the exit status can vary.
 A constraint with

-or spec.enforcementAction: deny
+spec.enforcementAction: "" or spec.enforcementAction: deny will produce a

-exit code, but other enforcement actions like dryrun
+1 exit code, but other enforcement actions like dryrun will not.
+This is

-meant to make the exit code of 1
+meant to make the exit code of 1 consistent with rejection of the object by

 Gatekeeper's webhook.
-A Constraint set to warn
+A Constraint set to warn would not trigger a rejection

 in the webhook, but would produce a violation message.
 The same is true for

-that constraint when used in gator test
+that constraint when used in gator test.

 Output Formatting

-flag that allows the user to specify a
+gator test supports a --output flag that allows the user to specify a

 structured data format for the violation data.
 This information is printed to